-He sighed with relief, the dispatcher was not only his friend but had also been out on the field long enough to understand what guys like him had to go thru at times.
-A couple of keystrokes was all it took for him to discretely readjust his schedule before the report reached anyone important.
+He sighed with relief, the dispatcher was not only a good friend, but had also been out on the field long enough to understand what guys like him had to go thru at times.
+A couple of keystrokes was all it took for him to discretely readjust his schedule before the day’s report reached anyone important.

 He made a mental note to take the old boy out to that little Italian restaurant he found in Soho soon.
-He really owed him big this time, and knew his soft spot for rare Super Tuscan reds would be more than satisfied by the owner’s marvelous wine cellar.
+He really owed him big this time, and knew he had a soft spot for rare Super Tuscan reds which would be more than satisfied by the owner’s marvelous wine cellar.

 There was a sudden pop as a door of nothingness opened in the middle of reality.
 He hurriedly stepped thru it, being careful not to bump his sickle on the frame.
 He wondered if he should complain with logistics again about the height of the doors as it closed behind him without a trace.